sckott/baad_blog/ropensci.md

 baad.data:::data("x.y.z")
 ```

 to download an earlier or more recent version (where version numbers will follow the [semantic versioning](http://semver.org) guidelines.
-The baad.data package caches everything so subequent calls, even across sessions, are very fast.
+The baad.data package caches everything so subsequent calls, even across sessions, are very fast.
 This should facilitate greater reproducibility by making it easy to depend on the version used for a particular analysis, and allowing different analyses to use different versions of the database.

 # Conclusion